sgryphon/iot-demo-build/azure-mosquitto/README-mosquitto.md

 Mosquitto server on Azure
 =========================

-Server is running dual-stack, as Azure needs IPv4 to access repositories for package install.
+Server is running dual-stack, with the primary access via IPv6, however Azure also needs IPv4 for management access.

 The server uses Certbot to acquire an SSL certificate from LetsEncrypt (with automatic renewal), and then configures Mosquitto to use that certificate.
 Mosquitto also has anonymous access turned off, so you must use the supplied password.